 As the temperature begins to drop in the Northern hemisphere, Wellington watches its tulips bloom around the city.
 With clear skies and temperature scale bouncing around 15°C, Autumn in Wellington feels like Spring.
 With the start of Daylight Savings Time in October and the weather in check, step out into the sunlight with a smirk and loads of swag this autumn!

-Here are ten things you must try during your trip to Wellington in the autumn season for sheer enjoyment with friends and family:
+Planning to visit Wellington in autumn?
+Here are ten things you must try during your trip to Wellington in the autumn season for sheer enjoyment with friends and family.

 If your idea of Saturday mornings is staying in bed until noon or waking up to black coffee or breakfast in bed, this is sadly not for you.
 The locals in Porirua are early birds and like to start their commerce at the break of dawn; even on Saturdays.
 Hard to believe?
 Head to the Saturday Market that starts at 4 AM and discovers beats of Kiwi music, native nibbles, handmade crafts and even fresh produce, after all, we know that the early bird catches the worm, right?!
 Start your Saturday with an all-natural smoothie for a change?

 Location: Waitangi Rua Shopping Mall rear car park, Waitangi Rua, Porirua City

 Timings: 4 AM - 12 PM (Saturday)

 New Zealand Honeymoon Packages On TravelTriangle

 Get the best of luxury and beauty on your honeymoon.
 Witness the magnificent New Zealand landscapes with your beloved or engage in thrilling adventure sports – rafting, bungee jumping, jet boating, and sky diving.
 Book memorable honeymoon packages offered by TravelTriangle.

 2. Space Place - Adopt A Star